charles-uno/Bloodlines/03_pcs.md

 Before enlisting as an adventurer, each PC had a **Trade**.
 Perhaps they were a builder, a logger, an innkeep, or a farmer.
 It's likely that this profession was central to their identity; the hard frontier life leaves little room for hobby pursuits.
 A PC's Trade hints at the sorts of tools they might carry, what NPCs they might naturally relate to, what problem-solving approaches come naturally to them, and so on.

+> Example...

 Each PC's life changed with the manifestation of their **Power**.
 While such a power is just a whisper of the old peoples' magical abilities, it is enough to set a PC apart, unambiguously, from the rest of Humanity.
 The Appendix lists several example Powers, and also provides guideline from which players can work with each other and the GM to create their own.

+> Example...

 Adventurers are pressed into **Service** for the sake of all Humanity.
 Their missions are dangerous – the recovery of powerful artifacts, the exploration of ancient ruins, or the capture of magical creatures, for instance – and often push past the bounds of Human knowledge.
 Players should work with the GM and each other to establish their Service, keeping in mind that all of the PCs need to belong in the same story!

+> Example... we need both for this one, to show how they fit together, so we might as well do both for all of them?

 A PC may have dreamed of becoming an adventurer, but nothing in their life could truly have prepared them for it.
 Their **Ethos** reflects how they have reacted.
 Does the PC embrace their newfound responsibility, or resent those who placed it upon them?
 What sort of future do they want to help build for Humanity?

+> Example...

 A PC's Trade and Power do not change over time.
 That said, if a player realizes after a few sessions that they're unsatisfied with the PC they've created, they should talk to the GM about retconning a detail or two.
 On the other hand, a PC's Service and Ethos may well change over the course of a campaign.
 Revisions can arise from the PCs' discovery of new information, a new assignment after a completed quest, a PC's personal development, and so on.